 K C Dwarkanath, Finance and Admin Head: Retired manager of a nationalised bank, he has been in charge of finance and personnel at CCDS for over 10 years, building sound financial and organisational systems for the organisation.

 Balram Khandare, Administrative and Technical Coordinator: Balram has 19 years of work experience at the National Centre for Advocacy Studies, Pune, where he worked with administration and computer systems, and as a media associate.
 He has also worked in the IT sector on quality testing of mobile and web applications for more than 2 years.

-Gajanan Pole, Office Assistant: Gajanan has been working with CCDS since October 2017.
+Akash Shinde, Office Assistant: Akash has been working with CCDS since May 2018.